 The regulation based on commands and centralized allocations is emitted by the Centre and transmitted through hierarchical bureaucratic structures having a high propensity to expand the scope of this regulation by means of constantly growing number of prohibitions and commands effectively pushing out the market regulations.
-Such regulation through formalized bureaucratic structures involves mutual adjustment of these structures, as well as enterprises and households to these structures.
-It takes place as a result of: superior or subordinate situation (awareness of it generates definite behaviours); information and anticipations concerning behaviours of other units (entities, organizations); norms and traditions of behaviour developed through existence of bureaucratic structures and relations occurring among them.
+Such regulation through formalized bureaucratic struc tures involves mutual adjustment of these structures, as well as enterprises and households to these structures.
+It takes place as a result of: superior or subordinate situation (awareness of it generates definite behaviours); information and anticipations concerning behaviours of other units (entities, organizations); norms and traditions of behaviour developed through existence of bureaucratic structures and relations occurring among them2.

 In the regulation through bargaining an inter-level bargaining is of primary importance.
 It takes place between organizational units and pressure groups within a hierarchical bureaucratic structure.
-Such bargaining often occurs in an uncontrolled manner and it is of an informal character, but it has characteristics of formal solutions.
+Such bargaining often occurs in an uncontrolled manner and it is of an informal character, but it has characteristics of formal solutions3.
 Its consequence is a specific mechanism of mutual adjustments.

-The above mentioned types of non-market regulation based, to a big degree, on discretionary criteria in allocation of resources create favourable conditions for taking voluntaristic decisions and for erosion of economic ethics.
+The above mentioned types of non-market regulation based, to a big degree, on discretionary criteria in allocation of resources create favourable conditions for taking voluntaristic decisions

+2 J. Dietl, Czy można regulować rynek?
+(Can Market be Regulated) W: Procesy rynkowe (In: Market processes), Prace Naukowe Akademii Ekonomicznej we Wrociawiu, Wrocław 1986, no 339, pp. 9-17.

+3 E. Balcerowicz, Pojęcie przetargu planistycznego (Concept of Planning Bargaining), Instytut Nauk Ekonomicznych PAN, Studia Ekonomiczne, no 10, pp. 295-307. and for erosion of economic ethics4.
 On the other hand, economic units, with their restricted decision-making freedom, operate in conditions of uncertainty caused, among others, by different rules of the game being a result of different types of the regulation.

-J. Dietl, Czy można regulować rynek?
-(Can Market be Regulated) W: Procesy rynkowe (In: Market processes), Prace Naukowe Akademii fikonomicznej we Wrociawiu, Wrociaw 1986, no 339, pp. 9-17.

-E. Balcerowicz, Pojęcie przetargu planistycznego (Concept of Planning Bargaining), Instytut Nauk Ekonomicznych PAN, Studia Ekonomiczne, no 10, pp. 295-307.